 New site specific art at the Danish Immigration Service in Næstved.

-Art will be a significant part of the new building for the Danish Immigration Service in Næstved.
+Art plays a significant part of the new building for the Danish Immigration Service in Næstved.
 The architectural firm, AART Architects, has created an open and dynamic workspace that balances learning and professional development.
 The building contains open office spaces and flexible rooms that gives the possibility of working in calm environments.

 Rune Bosse (b.
 1987) works with nature in a concrete manner.
 For the Danish Immigration Service, Bosse has created pressed plants inside frames of glass.
 These will be hanging from the ceiling and they symbolize the power of nature.
 Bosse has collected branches, tree trunks and roots from different plants and put these together so that they form one whole tree.
 The tree turns into a floral composition in the combination of different parts of nature.
 All the plants have been collected at Oremandsgaard estate near the danish port town, Præstø.